 With years of experience treating children with complex neurological disorders, our team combines compassion and clinical expertise to give your child the best care available.
 Associate Professor Marike Zwienenberg, a specialist in pediatric neurological surgery, is fellowship trained and board certified by the American Board of Pediatric Neurosurgery.
 She is an expert in the treatment of brain tumors, hydrocephalus, craniofacial disorders, epilepsy, traumatic brain injury, and spinal dysraphism (spinal cord abnormalities caused by malformation of the spinal column during fetal development).
 She is part of the fetal surgery team performing intra-uterine repair of myelomeningocele and routinely uses minimally invasive surgery (endoscopy) to treat disorders such as craniosynostosis and hydrocephalus.
 Her research interests include studying the effects of injury to the developing brain and its long-term impact on neurological functioning.
 She is particularly interested in the damage that moderate brain injury can have on the cognitive development of young children and teenagers.
 She has developed pediatric brain injury models that will allow neurosurgeons to better understand the pathophysiology of injury and develop more targeted future interventions.
 Her clinical interests include optimizing the care pathways for children with traumatic brain injury.

-Professor and Chair of Neurological Surgery James E. Boggan, has more than 25 years experience in pediatric neurosurgery.
+Professor and Chair of UC Davis Department of Neurological Surgery, James E. Boggan, has more than 25 years experience in pediatric neurosurgery.
 He founded the pediatric neurosurgery practice at UC Davis.
 He has treated children all over the greater Sacramento region and has served as an expert resource for many physicians in surrounding and referring hospitals.
 He has been recognized as one of the top two to five percent of neurosurgeons by US News and World Reports.
 He is interested in the innovative use of lasers and other energy sources for the diagnosis and treatment of brain tumors.
 He has served as co-director of both the Center for Skull-Base Surgery and the National Science Foundation Center for Biophotonics.